top of page

 Strategy workshop & report for ITC, the joint UN and WTO agency

-Workshop: Strategy Workshop, Division of Country Programmes (DCP) of International Trade Centre (ITC), 3 hours, 70 participants, in English
+Workshop: Strategy and Restructuring to 2026, Division of Country Programmes (DCP) of International Trade Centre (ITC), 3 hours, 70 participants, in English

 The agency in brief

 The International Trade Centre (ITC) is the joint agency of the United Nations (UN) and World Trade Organisation (WTO).
-The ITC aims to bring prosperity, inclusiveness and sustainability to developing countries through trade-related development assistance to micro and small businesses.
+The ITC aims to bring prosperity, inclusiveness and sustainability to developing countries through trade-related development assistance to micro and small businesses in 175 countries.

 Objectives and deliverables

-The Division of Country Programmes (DCP) was looking for a short workshop to evaluate its performance and identify necessary changes, focusing on both vision and organizational dimensions.
+As part of its annual gathering, the Division of Country Programmes (DCP) was looking for a workshop to evaluate its performance and identify necessary changes, focusing on both vision and organizational dimensions.
 We enhanced the workshop with a future-oriented approach, focusing on opportunities through 2026 to better evaluate the current direction and inspire bold proposals for improvement.

 By leveraging the collective wisdom of the DCP's 70 Geneva-based executives and operatives, we were able to take stock of their current performance and assess the strategic and organizational changes needed to drive success.